josephsl/wintenApps/contributing.md

 ### Development process and milestone releases

 IMPORTANT: changed significantly in 2026 with the removal of the "stable" branch.
-The below information is keept for historical reasons.
+The below information is kept for historical reasons.

 Windows App Essentials uses continuous, iterative development process.
 This means a given feature or a change can take up to several weeks to months to be implemented and refined based on user feedback (this can take several milestones), along with being sensitive to changes to NVDA, Windows, and apps.
 To facilitate this, development snapshots are released whenever changes are made to the add-on source code and data, including when localizations are updated.